zzxwill/odps/intl.en-US/Best Practices/Basic differences with standard SQL and solutions.md

 **Scenarios **

 -   Transactions are not supported. \(The commit and rollback actions are not supported.
 We recommend using the codes that have idempotence and support re-running.
 We also recommend  using Insert Overwrite, instead of Insert Into, to write data.\)
 -   Indexes and primary and foreign key constraints are not supported.
 -   Auto increment fields and default values are not supported.
 If the default value exists, assign the value when writing the data.

 **Table Partitioning**

 -   A table supports 60,000 partitions.
 -   Otherwise an error is returned.
 If the partitions are list partitions and the query performs filtering based only on list partitions,  an error may be returned if the total number of partitions exceeds 10,000.

 **Precision**

 -   The Double type has precision.
 Therefore, we do not recommend that you directly join two Double  fields using an equal sign \(=\).
-We recommend deducting one number from the other, and consider the two numbers as the same if their difference is smaller than a preset value, for example, abs\(a1- a2\)< 0.000000001.
+We recommend deducting one number from the other, and consider the two numbers as the same if their difference is smaller than a preset value, for example,`abs(a1- a2)< 0.000000001`.
 -   Currently, MaxCompute SQL supports the high-precision type Decimal.
 If you have higher precision requirements, you can store the data as the string type and use UDF to implement such calculation.

 **Data type conversion**

 -   If two different field types need to be joined, to prevent unexpected errors, we recommend first converting the types before joining them.
 This also helps code maintenance.

--   For implicit conversions of dates and strings,  to input a string to a function that requires entering a date,  you can convert between the string and date according to the yyyy-mm-dd hh:mm:ss format.
+-   For implicit conversions of dates and strings,  to input a string to a function that requires entering a date,  you can convert between the string and date according to the `yyyy-mm-dd hh:mm:ss` format.
 For other formats, see [Date functions \> TO\_DATE](../../../../reseller.en-US/User Guide/SQL/Builtin Function/Date Functions.md).

 ## DDL difference and solutions { .section}

 **Table structure**

 -   The partition column name cannot be changed.
 Only the value corresponding to the partition column can be changed.
-For the specific differences between partition columns and partitions.

 -   You can add columns but cannot delete columns and modify the data type of columns.
+You can add columns like this : `ALTER TABLE table_name ADD COLUMNS (col_name1 type1, col_name2 type2…)`

-For more information.
-If you must delete columns or modify the column data types, see Modify the structure of MaxCompute tables for the most secure procedure.
+    If you must delete columns or modify the column data types, here is the most secure way:

+    1. Create a new table.
+For example: `CREATE TABLE new_table_name as SELECT c1,c2,c3 FROM table_name;`
+    2. Delete your original table and rename your new table as the original one.
+For example: `ALTER TABLE new_table_name as RENAME TO table_name;`Then you need to insert your data manually into your new table.

 ## DML difference and solutions {#section_bz4_hd2_5db .section}

 **INSERT**

--   The most intuitive syntax difference is that Insert into/overwrite is followed by the keyword  **Table**.
+-   The most intuitive syntax difference is that insert into/overwrite is followed by the keyword  **Table**.

--   Currently, only syntax of Insert Into/Overwrite Table TableName Select supports batch data insert.
-Syntax of Insert Into/Overwrite Table TableName Values\(xxx\) does not support the batch data insert.
-To write a single record of data, see Insert a single record of data using MaxCompute SQL.
+-   The field mapping of the data inserted into tables is not based on the alias of Select, but on the order of the fields of Select or the fields in the table.

 **UPDATE/DELETE**

 -   Currently, the Update/Delete statements are not supported.
-If you want to perform the update and delete actions.
+-   If you want to perform Update, you may need to import source partition/table data into the new partition/table, and the corresponding update logic must be executed during the import process.
+-   If you want to perform Delete, you can drop the table to delete data.
+For non partition table, you can empty the table data through the `TRUNCATE TABLE table_name;` statement.
+For partition table, you can delete partitions by `ALTER TABLE table_name DROP IF EXISTS PARTITION` \(partition name='specific partition value'\).
+You can also use `insert overwrite` statement to update or delete data.

 **SELECT**